 - General recommendations for placing a Keenetic device for stable and high-quality Wi-Fi network operation

 8. Some customers use specialized online services to measure their connection speed.
 For the speed test, we recommend using the service nPerf, and even better, download real files with multiple streams, such as torrents or downloading large files from the cloud storage of Google Drive.
 To get an objective result, the test should be carried out when connecting to the router one client only, disconnecting all other clients that may occupy the channel.
 At the same time, disable Bluetooth on devices nearby.

-With Android mobile devices, it is better to test through the nPerf app.
+It is better to test through the nPerf app With Android mobile devices.